aniawojcik002/aniawojcik002/README.md

 # Hi there 👋
-## My name is Ania, on my daily basis I am learning frontend and I really enjoy this!
+## My name is Ania!
-🌱 I’m currently learning JavaScript and React that's why I’m currently working on first project in React.
+🌱 I’m currently learning JavaScript and React.

 ----